chornbeck1/DataCommProject2_Dijkstra/README.txt

-Cole Hornbeck
+Cole Hornbeck with Peter Fabinski
 Dijkstra Routing Example

+Cole - LS
+Peter - DV

 Run code with

-make clean
 make all
 ./Dijkstra LSInput.txt

-Supplying no input file defaults to the test input provided in the proejct document
+Supplying no input file defaults to the test input provided in the project document

-Code should output the correctr table, although your terminal window should stretch fairly wide to accomodate.
+Code should output the correct table, although your terminal window should stretch fairly wide to accomodate.

 This hodgepodge of slopped together C code is the result of not quite knowing how